Permanent Magnet Electron Optics for Low Energy Electron Systems: The Art of Extraordinary Performance from Ordinary Components: Microfocus Beamline design based on an ultracold electron source

-At a generic level, the accelerator design consists of a DC accelerator assembly and a focusing assembly for injection into the dielectric laser accelerator structure.
+At a generic level, the accelerator design consists of a DC accelerator assembly and a focusing assembly.
 The features and designs of both are highlighted below.
+A representative schematic of the accelerator and magnet assembly is shown in Figure (\ref{fig:RbDCAccelerator}), alongside electrostatic potential and magnetic field maps illustrating the zeros of the magnetic field.
+A simplified CAD drawing of the combined assembly is shown in Figure (\ref{fig:FullAcceleratorDesign}).